alscube/FileStore/README.md

 # Releases

-Switch to the branch to select the version you needed
+Switch to the branch to select the version you need

 * Branch release_3.0.1, for Qt 5, Mac 64 bit, Windows 32 bit.
 * Branch release_3.1.0, for Qt 5, Mac 64 bit, Windows 32 bit.